 Jason Karamchandani, MD

-Dr. Jason Karamchandani is an Assistant Professor in the Department of Pathology, and is a neuropathologist at The Montreal Neurological Institute and Hospital.
+Dr. Jason Karamchandani is an Associate Professor in the Department of Pathology, and is a neuropathologist at The Montreal Neurological Institute and Hospital.
 His clinical specialty is neuropathology and anatomic pathology.
-His research employs bio-informatic data to identify and to characterize biomarkers relevant to classification and prognosis of brain tumors and neuromuscular disorders.
+His research employs bio-informatic data to identify and to characterize biomarkers relevant to classification and prognosis of brain tumours and neuromuscular disorders.
 His laboratory at the Neuro will examine pathologies of both the central nervous system as well as neuromuscular disease.

-Dr. Karamchandani also currently serves as the director of immunohistochemistry and special stains for the MUHC, program director for the McGill Anatomic Pathology residency program, and on the tissue and bio-banking committee of the MUHC research ethics board.
+Dr. Karamchandani also serves as the director of immunohistochemistry and special stains for the MUHC, program director for the McGill Anatomic Pathology residency program, and on the tissue and bio-banking committee of the MUHC research ethics board.

 A graduate of Harvard University, where he received his AB Honours degree in biochemistry cum laude, Dr. Karamchandani earned his medical degree at Stanford University School of Medicine where he was class valedictorian.
 At Stanford, he pursued residency training in anatomic pathology, as well as fellowship training in surgical pathology and neuropathology.